dd32/td-gh-ex/readme.txt

 * Screenshot image by Unsplash (http://pixabay.com/en/macbook-notebook-apple-inc-336651/), licensed under CC0 Public Domain (http://creativecommons.org/publicdomain/zero/1.0/deed.en)

 == Changelog ==

+= 1 July 2016 =
+* Switch top position from ems to %, so it's not affected by Custom Font sizes.

+= 29 June 2016 =
+* Update Headstart featured image URLs.

+= 22 June 2016 =
+* Fix Home menu position.

+= 21 June 2016 =
+* Correct character escaping in Headstart annotation.

+= 14 June 2016 =
+* This theme "outdents" aligned images, which leads to overlapping if multiple aligned images are used in succession.
+Set a zero margin on subsequent aligned left or right images.

+= 9 June 2016 =
+* Add missing semicolons
+* Update Portfolio Featured Image function so it has the same style as Portfolio Title and Portfolio Content functions
+* Update Portfolio CPT with new theme option

+= 8 June 2016 =
+* Add support for Portfolio CPT new feature

 = 23 May 2016 =
 * Update copyright dates